Gilead-BioStats/gsm/.github/ISSUE_TEMPLATE/qc.md

 ---
-name: Assessment QC Issue Template
+name: "Assessment QC Issue Template"
-about: Conduct a full QC of an Assessment
+about: "Conduct a full QC of an Assessment"
-title: ''
+title: "QC: (fill in)"
-labels: ''
-assignees: ''

 ---
 <!--- Provide a general summary of the assessment to be -->